accosmin/nano/README.md

 #### Compilation

-Use a C++14 compiler and install Eigen3.3+, LibArchive, Zlib, BZip2 and DevIL.
+Use a C++14 compiler and install Eigen3.3+, LibArchive, Zlib and DevIL.
 Nano is tested on Linux ([gcc 4.9+ | clang 3.6+], CMake 3.1+, Ninja or Make) and OSX (AppleClang7+, homebrew, CMake 3.1+, Ninja or Make).
 The code is written to be cross-platform, so it may work (with minor fixes) on other platforms as well (e.g. Windows/MSVC).

 The easiest way to compile (and install) is to run:
 ```